edoardorealini/edoardorealini/README.md

 ### print("Hello World! 👋")

-I'm a MSc Student @ [Politecnico di Milano](https://www.polimi.it/en) and [KTH Royal Institute of Technology](https://www.kth.se/en).
-I am currently completing my second and last year of a Double Degree project in Data Science.
+I'm a Data Scientist at Vontobel in Zurich, Switzerland.
+I have studied Engineering at Politecnico di Milano and KTH Royal Institute of Technology. .
 My degree is supported by [EIT Digital](https://masterschool.eitdigital.eu/).
-My focus is on Machine Learning, Data Mining, Big Data management and Data Visualization.
+My focus is on Machine Learning, Software Engineering, Data Mining, Big Data management and Data Visualization.

-- 🔭 I’m currently working on my Master Thesis project!
 - 👯 I’m looking to collaborate on cool Startups and Data Science projects!
 - 📫 Contact me here: realini.edoardo@gmail.com
 - 👨 Find me on LinkedIn [here](https://www.linkedin.com/in/edoardorealini/)!